Zupko451/IBM-FS-SV9.1.x-Calculator/README.md

 **Effective needed with headroom.** Because you never fill to 100%:
 > `Logical ÷ target%` → 250 ÷ 80% = **312.5 TB = 0.313 PBe**

+**Change-volume reserve — added automatically when PBR async is active.** If you've entered an RTT on Card 3 that places the workload in the PBR async band (sync limit < RTT ≤ async limit), Card 2 adds a **10% change-volume reserve** on top of your logical data before computing the headroom figure — per SG24-8569's guideline that *"change volumes can use up to 10% of the storage capacity on both the production and recovery systems."* For the sample (250 TB logical, RTT 12 ms):
+> Change volume reserve = `250 TB × 10%` = **25 TB**
+> Effective needed with headroom = `(250 + 25) ÷ 80%` = **343.75 TB = 0.344 PBe**

+This reserve is sized on **this** array; the tool also notes that the *same* 25 TB must be reserved on the recovery system, which isn't separately modeled here — size it there too.
+If RTT is left blank, Card 2 has no way to know whether replication is in play, so the reserve is **not** applied, and a small nudge tip reminds you to enter RTT on Card 3 if this data will be PBR-protected.
+The reserve percentage is overridable in Advanced (`Change volume reserve`, default 10%).
+It does not apply in PBHA sync mode or when RTT exceeds the async limit — the 10% guideline is specific to async PBR's change-volume mechanism (used in cycling, and always during resync).

 **Array fit.** Compared against the array's **effective** capacity ceiling:
-> Capacity utilisation = `(logical ÷ target%) ÷ effective-capacity` → 0.313 ÷ 11.8 PBe ≈ **2.6%**
+> Capacity utilisation = `effective-needed-with-headroom ÷ effective-capacity` → 0.344 ÷ 11.8 PBe ≈ **2.9%**

 Green means it fits comfortably; red means you need a larger model or a Grid.

 > **Why effective-vs-effective?** Effective capacity already accounts for data reduction, so the honest comparison is logical-data against effective-capacity (both post-reduction terms).
 The 11.8 PBe figure assumes a reference reduction ratio — if your data reduces better or worse, realised effective capacity scales accordingly.
 A single FS9600 enclosure tops out near 11.8 PBe; a 32-system grid scales to roughly 377 PBe.

-**How this justifies the sizing:** "250 TB is ~2.6% of the array's ~11.8 PBe effective capacity even after growth and headroom, occupying only ~71 TB of physical flash — capacity is not a constraint, with substantial room to grow."
+**How this justifies the sizing:** "250 TB is ~2.9% of the array's ~11.8 PBe effective capacity even after growth, headroom, and the change-volume reserve for replication, occupying only ~71 TB of physical flash — capacity is not a constraint, with substantial room to grow."

 ---